tallcomponents/content/guide/tallpdf/sections.md

 A background area is typically used to add a stationary for a page (company logo, graphical borders), or a watermark.
 A foreground area can be used for stamping content (Confidential, Draft, etc).

 The following code sample adds a foreground area that displays ‘Confidential’ across each page.
-Drawing and shapes are discussed in detail in Chapter <a href="drawings-and-shapes">Drawings and Shapes</a>.
+Drawing and shapes are discussed in detail in Chapter [Drawings and Shapes](drawings-and-shapes).

 ```